flaneurtv/microservice-adapter-mqtt/README.md

-samm# SAMM - Service Adapter for MQTT Microservices #
+# SAMM - Service Adapter for MQTT Microservices #

 SAMM is a building block for creating MQTT enabled microservices.
 SAMM connects to an MQTT message bus, subscribes to your topics and forwards the received messages to your custom processors stdin in JSON - one message == one line.
 If your processor wants to emit a message, you only need to write a JSON line to stdout.